jespo655/Compiler/specification.md

 Returning an owning pointer from a function does not move the allocated object.
 If the returned variable is assigned to a shared pointer, a temporary anonymous owning pointer is created in that scope instead.

 Using an owning pointer as an argument to a function taking a owning pointer in parameter will mark the pointer as destroyed, without moving the actual object.
 The ownership is simply passed into the function scope instead, and the object is destroyed at the end of that scope.

+## Threads

+Functions may be called asynchronously using the keyword "async".

+    foo();              // runs foo() directly and waits for it to finish before continue the program flow. async foo();        // starts a new thread and runs foo() there.
+After the thread is created this statement is complete - it doesn't wait for foo() to complete.

+Asynchronous function calls can not return anything.
+Any in parameters will be passed by deep copy (instead of the normal const reference).

+*** TODO: channels, or some other way to allow different threads to synchronize or communicate